pchchv/tube/README.md

-# **Tube**
+# **utube**

 *YouTube* is the world's most popular video hosting service, and you might come across a situation where you need a video download script.
-There is a **tube** for this purpose.
+There is a **utube** for this purpose.

-**Tube** is a lightweight, dependency-free Python library and command-line utility for downloading *YouTube* Videos.
+**Utube** is a lightweight, dependency-free Python library and command-line utility for downloading *YouTube* Videos.

-**Tube** also simplifies piping by allowing you to set callback functions for various download events, such as progress or completion.
+**Utube** also simplifies piping by allowing you to set callback functions for various download events, such as progress or completion.

-In addition, **tube** includes a command line utility that allows you to download videos directly from the terminal.
+In addition, **utube** includes a command line utility that allows you to download videos directly from the terminal.